 Wearable blankets are good alternatives to traditional blankets because they keep your little one warm without the risk of SIDS.

 Breast milk provides all the necessary nutrients for your newborn.
-That’s why it’s important to buy the right items to help you with breastfeeding.
+That’s why it’s essential to buy the right items to help you with breastfeeding.

 #1.
 Nursing Pillow